karmaniverous/blog/_posts/2023-02-10-lodash-nextjs-13-smh.md

   freeGlobalThis || freeGlobal || freeSelf || Function('return this')();
 ```

-That's... disappointing.
+That's... _disappointing_.
 Until [`lodash`](https://www.npmjs.com/package/lodash) patches this, a lot of people are going to have to do a lot of workarounds.
 Including me!

 Fortunately, I found a pretty easy one.
 Most [`lodash`](https://www.npmjs.com/package/lodash) functions are also published as individual packages.
 I was able to drop the stand-alone [`lodash.isplainobject`](https://www.npmjs.com/package/lodash.isplainobject) dependency into my logger package and my build proceeded without error.